TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 Sets the file path and file name which will be used to save preview images with the command preview_save (which see).

 <file_path> - a string varval.
 This must evaluate the name of the file (optionally with full path) to be saved.
 No white space is allowed.
-This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).
+This argument may be up to SCNFNAME_MAX bytes long (usually 4095 for POSIX or 259 bytes for older MS Windows systems).

 **Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.